 Radio stations: what they are and how to talk on them

-The use of radio stations can be a vital aid both in the practice of normal mountain activities and in an emergency situation.
-It is a basic element in terms of mountain safety, and it is essential to learn how it works and the correct way to use it to communicate.
+The use of radio transmitters can be a vital aid both in the practice of normal mountain activities and in an emergency situation in the mountains if we are managing a large group.

-Although the use of mobile devices is standardised, certain deficiencies are still noticeable, mainly due to the fact that lack of coverage is common in many mountain areas.
+Although the use of mobile devices is standardised, certain deficiencies are still noticeable, mainly due to the lack of coverage on mountain routes.

 What are radio stations?